raspy135/Qun-mk2/README.md

 Qun mk2 has a 2 oscillator virtual analog, FM, granular sound engine.
 The 2 oscillators can be used separately.

 The sequencer is an 8-step based sequencer, and supports up to 32/64 steps per pattern.
 You can store 8 patterns for each preset bucket.
-And it has 8 buckets of tone preset + sequencer patterns.
+And it has 8 buckets of tone preset and sequencer patterns.
 So you can quickly switch between 8 presets and 64 (8 x 8 pattern) patterns.

 It has a 3 track looper with 20 scenes, so you can swap 3 tracks x 20 scenes while playing.